U.S. to push debt relief, Ukraine aid at G20 finance meeting in India

 By David Lawder

-WASHINGTON, Feb 17 (Reuters) - U.S. Treasury Secretary Janet Yellen will travel to India next week for G20 finance meetings that will focus on unblocking distressed-country debt restructuring, boosting support for Ukraine and reforming multilateral development banks, a Treasury official said.
+WASHINGTON, Feb 17 (Reuters) - U.S. Treasury Secretary Janet Yellen will travel to India next week for G20 finance meetings that will focus on unblocking distressed-country debt restructuring, boosting support for Ukraine and reforming multilateral development banks.

 Yellen will join fellow G20 finance ministers and central bank governors in Bengaluru on Feb.
 23-25, spanning the first anniversary of Russia's invasion of Ukraine.